 According to the state Commissioner for Education, Mrs Folasade Adefisayo, the state continues to offer free teachings on various media, especially radio and television.
 There are free learning resources online for children.
 Note that excessive screen time has its disadvantages.
 Here are a few learning activities to engage in offline.

-What non academic lessons have you been teaching your kids?
-Though cases of people infected with Coronavirus are still on the rise daily, President Mohammed Buhari has announced an approval of a phased and gradual easing of lock down measures in FCT, Lagos and Ogun States effective from Monday, 4th May, 2020 at 9am.
-We await the states decision on when schools will resume for third term.
-In the mean time, stay safe!
+What non-academic lessons have you been teaching your kids?
+Though cases of people infected with Coronavirus are still on the rise daily, President Mohammed Buhari has announced the approval of a phased and gradual easing of lockdown measures in FCT, Lagos and Ogun States effective from Monday, 4th May 2020 at 9am.